Y0Coss/docs-fork/pages/storage_and_backup/object_storage/cold_archive_getting_started/guide.en-gb.md

 aws s3api get-bucket-intelligent-tiering-configuration --bucket <bucket_name> --id myid
 ```

-This command returns detailed configuration info useful for debugging or verification.
+This command returns detailed configuration info which can be useful for debugging or verification.

 ## Go further